Peer facilitators are upper-level Cognitive Science students who support their peers through:

 Pictured (top row) are Nick Hollman, Grayson Yin, Taylor Adams, Elle Konrad, and (front) Jimmy Dale, Maria Marginean, Mansi Brahmbhatt, and Meryl Rueppel.

-The schedule shown here takes effect on Tuesday, September 10, 2019.
+The schedule shown here takes effect on Wednesday, January 8, 2020.
 Peer facilitators can be found on the 9th floor of Weiser in the cubicle closest to the study tables (two rights off the elevator, head down the hall and take a right past the Weinberg Institute front desk).
 Feel free to walk-in or schedule an appointment!

 Read more about the Peer Facilitators below, and watch for their essays